onfido/onfido-sdk-ui/README.md

 - **`steps {List} optional`**

   List of the different steps and their custom options.
-Each step can either be specified as a string (when no customisation is required) or an object (when customisation is required):
+Each step can either be specified as a string (when no customization is required) or an object (when customization is required):

   ```javascript
   steps: [